 This tour is a combination of culture, nature, and wildlife tour in a single trip.
 This 7-day tour package for Nepal covers all of the top tourist destinations, including Kathmandu, Bardia National Park, Bhaktapur, and Nagarkot.
 This simple road trip is great for families or groups of friends because it is appropriate for people of all ages, including children and the elderly.

 The tour starts from the capital city of Nepal, Kathmandu also known as the city of temples with rich culture and heritages.
 In Kathmandu, one can tour historic temples, Durbar squares, stupas, and the cultural confluence between Buddhism and Hinduism.
 The Kathmandu Valley is home to seven out of the ten UNESCO-listed world historic sites.
 The three largest medieval cities in the Kathmandu Valley are Kathmandu, Lalitpur (Patan), and Bhaktapur all with old Durbar Squares.
-Other notable tourist destinations near the Kathmandu Valley include Nagarkot, the naturally famous hilltop station for the sunrise over the stunning vistas of the Himalayan Ranges.
+Other notable tourist destinations near the Kathmandu Valley include Nagarkot.
+Nagarkot is a naturally famous hilltop station for the sunrise over the stunning vistas of the Himalayan Ranges.
 The tour also takes you to one of the undisturbed and unspoiled largest protected areas of Nepal, Bardia National Park with rich vegetation, flora, and fauna.

 Your arrival day in Kathmandu will be the first day; If you arrive early and have time to spare, you can visit any tourist site based on your arrival time.
 Take a bit of time exploring Thamel, the city’s main tourist area, and preparing for the trip as well.

 On the third day, we get an early morning to get glimpses of sunrise shining over the mighty mountains from the Nagarkot.
 Nagarkot is a well-known hill station close to Kathmandu from where you can witness the breathtaking Himalayan ranges and stunning sunsets and sunrises.
 Then, on our way back to Kathmandu, we will be visiting the Bhaktapur Durbar Square and Patan Durbar Square.
 Bhaktapur and Patan are the most significant and beautiful historic towns in Nepal.
-Both Durbar squares have their own unique and rich cultural heritage and are renowned for their magnificent art and religious architecture that has been preserved effectively.
+Both Durbar squares have their own unique and rich cultural heritage.
+And are renowned for their magnificent art and religious architecture that has been preserved effectively.

 On the fifth day, we will begin our day by going on an exhilarating jeep safari with a knowledgeable naturalist to learn more about the area.
 You will therefore get the opportunity to see larger species including tigers, rhinoceroses, and elephants.
 In some places, we may get out of the jeep and have a nature stroll.
 This gives you the opportunity to interact closely with nature and learn about the little flora and fauna.
 Also, we will wait at the Machan tower to look around the vibrant jungle surroundings and spot the wildlife wandering around freely in the wild.
 This provides plentiful excellent wildlife photographic opportunities to the visitors as well.